Find Cheap Health Insurance Quotes in Your Area

 Changing insurance or jobs during pregnancy

-If you are pregnant and enrolled through an employer's health insurance plan, but then you switch jobs, you may have to wait before joining the new health insurance plan.
+If you are pregnant and enrolled through an employer's health insurance plan but then you switch jobs, you may have to wait before joining the new health insurance plan.
 This may not be an issue if you are early in your pregnancy, but it could be more serious if you are further along.
-To bridge this gap, you can enroll in your former employer's COBRA plan, in which you would receive all of the same pregnancy benefits as your previous health insurance.
-COBRA insurance is costly, but it would provide the necessary coverage for all medical bills.
+To bridge this gap, you can enroll in your former employer's COBRA plan, in which you would receive all of the same pregnancy benefits from your previous health insurance.
+COBRA insurance is costly, but it would provide the necessary coverage for your medical bills.

 Will short-term health insurance cover pregnancy?